probot/probot/docs/deployment.md

 ### Platform.sh

 There are two ways to deploy your Probot app to [Platform.sh](https://platform.sh/): [manually](#deploying-an-existing-project) or by modifying an existing [template project](#quickstart-deploying-a-template).
-Either will work, however the template has been design to set the environment variables retrieved from GitHub during registration automatically, for every branch of your project, and may prove easier for migration in the long run.
+Either will work, however the template has been designed to set the environment variables retrieved from GitHub during registration automatically, for every branch of your project, and may prove easier for migration in the long run.

 #### Quickstart: Deploying a template